Increase Cash Flow, Tax-Free

 If inflation is when the economy is overheating, recession is when the economy has cooled down, resulting in job losses and higher unemployment.

-This is shown on the previous graph.
-The shaded areas represent periods of recession, and in 1990 (post Gulf-War), 2001 (dot-com bubble) and 2009 (Global Financial Crisis), home prices flattened or dropped.
+This is shown in the previous graph.
+The shaded areas represent periods of recession, and home prices flattened or dropped in 1990 (post-Gulf War), 2001 (dot-com bubble), and 2009 (Global Financial Crisis).

 This affects investors when their tenants lose their jobs and can no longer pay rent or they move out and create more vacancies.
 This effect is especially felt in single-industry markets like Las Vegas or Detroit.

-Investors should protect themselves from this risk by focusing on markets with diverse economies such as Atlanta.
-When parts of the Atlanta economy were in recession (such as Delta Airlines during the Covid pandemic), other parts of the Atlanta economy (Home Depot, UPS, hospitals, universities, Center for Disease Control) continued to provide stable jobs.
+Investors should protect themselves from this risk by focusing on markets with diverse economies like Atlanta.
+When parts of the Atlanta economy were in recession (such as Delta Airlines during the COVID-19 pandemic), other parts of the Atlanta economy (Home Depot, UPS, hospitals, universities, Center for Disease Control) continued to provide stable jobs.

 Another way investors can protect themselves is to have recession-proof tenants, such as Section 8 tenants.
-During the Covid pandemic, many tenants were unable to work, and landlords were prevented from evicting them due to eviction moratoriums!
-But the Section 8 program still paid its share of the rent like clockwork on the first of each month.
+During the Covid pandemic, many tenants were unable to work, and landlords were prevented from evicting them due to eviction moratoriums.
+However, the Section 8 program still paid its share of the rent, such as clockwork, on the first of each month.

-Finally, the good news is that in the post-war period, the average length of a recession has been about 10 months, so this too shall pass.
+Finally, the good news is that the average length of a recession in post-war periods have been about 10 months, so this too shall pass.
 Long-term buy-and-hold investors in markets with diverse economies can wait it out.

 Foreign Money

-Generalizations are dangerous, but broadly speaking, European investors buy in New York or Florida; Asian investors buy in California, Seattle, Vancouver and to some extent in Las Vegas.
+Generalizations are dangerous, but broadly speaking, European investors buy in New York or Florida; Asian investors buy in California, Seattle, Vancouver, and to some extent in Las Vegas.
 Latin American investors buy in Miami.
-These investors are largely individual investors buying single-family homes.
+These investors are primarily individual investors purchasing single-family homes.
 Institutional money tends to buy commercial properties like office buildings and shopping malls.

-If you own residential property in any of these areas, you might experience an influx in foreign capital that results in rising home prices.
+If you own residential property in any of these areas, you might experience an influx of foreign capital that results in rising home prices.

 Wall Street Money

-During the financial crisis in 2008-10, Wall Street firms were buying up property all over the US at fire sale prices.
+During the financial crisis in 2008-2010, Wall Street firms were buying up property all over the U.S. at fire sale prices.
 While homes didn’t necessarily appreciate during that time, the influx of money did work to provide a floor for prices and keep them from dropping even lower.

 Even with today’s higher interest rates, if property values were to drop in a given metro, Wall Street money could pour in and provide a support level for home prices in that metro.

-Note that this effect only applies in certain markets.
-Wall Street money goes to large, gateway cities like Atlanta, Dallas, Houston, Phoenix, and Las Vegas and usually goes to newer construction homes.
-Don’t buy a 100-year-old house in Toledo and think that Wall Street money is going to provide a floor for your property price.
+Note that this effect only applies to specific markets.
+Wall Street money goes to large gateway cities like Atlanta, Dallas, Houston, Phoenix, and Las Vegas and usually to newer construction homes.
+Don’t buy a 100-year-old house in Toledo and think that Wall Street money will provide a floor for your property price.

 What’s More Important?

-My back-of-the-envelope analysis indicates that local factors are more important most of the time, but at the extremes, national factors can override local economics.
+My back-of-the-envelope analysis indicates that local factors are more important most of the time, but national factors can override local economics at the extremes.

-Looking at the 40-year period from 1980 to 2020, I see about eight years in which national factors such as interest rates, recession and capital flows dwarfed local economics:
+Looking at the 40 years from 1980 to 2020, I see about eight years in which national factors such as interest rates, recession and capital flows dwarfed local economics:

 • 1980-1982: High interest rates

-That translates to roughly 20% of the time when national factors predominate and 80% of the time when local factors predominate.
+That translates to roughly 20% of the time when national factors predominate and 80% when local factors predominate.

 Takeaways for Investors